hgtonight/vanilladocs/docs/developers/contributing/coding-standard.html.md

 protected or private visibility.

 Method names MUST NOT be declared with a space after the method name.
-The opening brace MUST go on its own line, and the closing brace MUST go on the next line following the body.
+The opening brace MUST go on the same line as the method name, and the closing brace MUST go on the next line following the body.
 There MUST NOT be a space after the opening parenthesis, and there MUST NOT be a space before the closing parenthesis.